 Due to the scarcity of available land, developers started to bid fiercely, trying to acquire more land.
 With higher land prices, developers will, not surprisingly, raise the prices of new units, getting closer to the break-even point.

-In addition to price increases, the rentals increased by 0.3% in Q1 2018 and by 1.0% in Q2 2018, which had previously been in decline.
+In addition to capital appreciations, the rentals increased by 0.3% in Q1 2018 and by 1.0% in Q2 2018, which had previously been in decline.

-Increased Additional Buyer’s Stamp Duty as of 2018
+The Increased Additional Buyer’s Stamp Duty as of 2018

 In an attempt to cool down the market, the government announced several curbs in July 2018:

 - A 5% increase of the Additional Buyer’s Stamp Duty (ABSD)

 - A tightened Loan-to-Value (LTV) ratio by 5%, even for first-time home buyers

 Developers pay 25% more in the tax on the land costs (increased from 15%) if they buy land for redevelopment.
 This is a popular option as vacant land is scarce